Emblem of Thailand: Coat of arms of Siam

 The arms contains all the six Royal regalia of Thailand.
 The shield is crowned by the Great Crown of Victory, with a rays of light emitting from the top.
 Besides the shield are two seven-tiered Royal umbrellas of state.
 Crossed behind the shield is the Sword of Victory to the left and the Royal staff to the right.
 In front of them are the Royal fan and flywhisk (to the right and left, respectively).
 And finally on the compartment, a golden multi-layered royal seat, are the Royal slippers.

 The motto is in the Pali language written in Thai script: "สพฺเพสํ สงฺฆภูตานํ สามคฺคี วุฑฺฒิ สาธิกา" (Sabbesaṃ saṅghabhūtānaṃ sāmaggī vuḍḍhi sādhikā) meaning "The unity of a people come together as a party shall be a guarantor of prosperity".
 This motto was composed by Ariyavangsagatayana, the Buddhist Supreme Patriarch at the time.
 The supporters of the arms are two mythical creatures.
 To the left of the shield (dexter) is an elephant lion (a lion with a trunk) or a Gajasiha (คชสีห์).
 To the right of the shield (sinister) is the king of the lions, the Rajasiha (ราชสีห์).
 The two supporters represents the two ancient departments of Kalahom (Gajasiha) and Mahatthai (Rajasiha).
 Kalahom was the department of the Military and the south, while Mahatthai was department of the civil service and the north.
 The mantle around the arms is the cloak of the Order of Chula Chom Klao, tied with pink ribbons (pink being the colour of Tuesday, the day of King Rama V's birth).

-Today the coat of arms is still used as the cap-badge of the Royal Thai Police and is the official symbol of the Chulachomklao Royal Military Academy.
+The coat of arms was restored in the time of the Luang Phibunsongkhram and Sarit Thanarat military regimes (1948–1963) for use by the army and the police.
+It featured also on coins struck from 1950 to 1957.
+At present, the coat of arms is still used as the cap-badge of the Royal Thai Police and is the official symbol of the Chulachomklao Royal Military Academy.
 The Courts of Justice and the Supreme Court of Justice also uses the arms as its official seal.